NU-Horizonsat/fprime-freertos-rp2040/README.md

-# F Prime Port for Microchip DM320113 Eval Board with FreeRTOS
+# F Prime Port for the RP2040 Eval Board with FreeRTOS

 This repository contains an F Prime (F') port for Microchips DM320113 demo board, utilizing FreeRTOS for real-time operating system capabilities.
 The project is cross-compiled using the `xc32` compiler.
 This project should be included and adapted for any project looking to use this FreeRTOS port.
 A reference application for how to configure a new project can be seen here: https://github.com/fprime-community/fprime-microchip-DM320113-demo